Rob Harrison (runner)

 Robert Neil Harrison (born 5 June 1959) is a male English former middle-distance runner.

-Athletics career
+Biography

+Harrison was a member of the Liverpool Harriers and finished second behind Steve Cram in the 800 metres event at the 1984 AAA Championships.

-Harrison is best known for winning the gold medal in the 800 metres at the 1985 European Indoor Championships.
+He is best known for winning the gold medal in the 800 metres at the 1985 European Indoor Championships.
 He represented England in the 1500 metres event, at the 1986 Commonwealth Games in Edinburgh, Scotland.